 If you’re just about to take the leap and buy a used Porsche 911 Carrera 991, this guide will highlight some of the technical issues to be aware of and we share a few opinions you might consider, before you commit to buy.
-The early 991 cars still carry quite a price premium, but with the 992 now shipping, prices should begin to drop.
+The early 991 cars still carry quite a price premium, but with good sales of the newer 992 version, prices should begin to drop.

 Finding the right car is never simple, but with some luck and armed with the right information, you might be able to pick up a bargain.
-Early cars with varying mileage are available, however, Porsche averages sales of approx. 9000 new 911 models a year in the USA, so there is never an overabundance of used cars to choose from.
+Early cars with varying mileage are available at prices the reflect not only their demand but the short supply.
+Porsche averages sales of approx. 9000 new 911 models a year in the USA, so there is never an overabundance of used cars to choose from.

-How Do You Tell A Good 991 From A Bad One?
+How Do You Tell A Good Porsche 911 991 from a Bad One?

-What Do We Know About the 991 Carrera So Far?
+What Do We Know About the Porsche 911 991 Carrera So Far?

 The 911 Carrera 991 was launched in 2012 model year and production of the 991 generation only recently ended on December 20, 2019.
 With more than 233,000 units produced over a seven-year period, there are some excellent used examples to be found, in what was the seventh generation of the 50-year development of the 911 platform.